vanthelearner/PrivateCompanyDistressRada/README.md

-# Private Company Distress Radar v1 (UK Companies House)
+# Private Company Distress/Boring Radar v1 (UK Companies House)

 This project is a small research / tooling sandbox to spot UK private companies that might be: